-Report Improper Revenue Recognition to Earn an SEC Whistleblower Award
+Improper Revenue Recognition and the SEC Whistleblower Program

 On September 7, 2017, the SEC announced that financial services firm State Street agreed to pay more than $35 million to settle charges that it fraudulently charged secret mark-ups for transition management services.
 According to the SEC’s order, the scheme generated approximately $20 million in improper revenue for the firm.
 After a client discovered the overbilling scheme, State Street attempted to cover it up by blaming it on a “fat finger error.”
 The SEC later determined that this statement was a misrepresentation as the mark-ups were done intentionally.

 We have successfully represented whistleblowers at the SEC disclosing revenue recognition fraud.
 For more information about revenue recognition schemes, see our article: How to Report Improper Revenue Recognition and Earn an SEC Whistleblower Award.

 If you have information that may qualify for an SEC whistleblower award, contact the Director of our SEC whistleblower practice at [email protected] or call our leading SEC whistleblower lawyers at (202) 930-5901 or (202) 262-8959.
 All inquiries are confidential.

 In conjunction with our courageous clients, we have helped the SEC halt multi-million dollar investment schemes, expose violations at large publicly traded companies and return funds to defrauded investors.
 Read our tips for SEC whistleblowers and Forbes column about the success of the SEC whistleblower program.

 Contact us today to find out the strategies that we have successfully employed to secure SEC whistleblower awards for our whistleblower clients.